 Inland Transport Committee

-World Forum for Harmonization of Vehicle Regulations
+World Forum for Harmonisation of Vehicle Regulations

-[Consolidated] Resolution No. [8 (R.E.8)]89 concerning Automotive Life Cycle Assessment (A-LCA)
+[Mutual] Resolution No. [8 (R.E.8)] concerning Automotive Life Cycle Assessment (A-LCA)

-The text reproduced below was prepared by the Informal Working Group on Automotive - Life Cycle Assessment (A-LCA) and was adopted on XX XXXX 202X by the World Forum for Harmonization of Vehicle Regulations (WP.29).
+The text reproduced below was prepared by the Informal Working Group on Automotive - Life Cycle Assessment (A-LCA) and was adopted on XX XXXX 202X by the World Forum for Harmonisation of Vehicle Regulations (WP.29).
 It is based on document ECE/TRANS/WP.29/202X/XXX

-[Consolidated] Resolution No. [8 (R.E.8)]89 concerning Automotive Life Cycle Assessment (A-LCA)
+[Mutual] Resolution No. [8 (R.E.8)] concerning Automotive Life Cycle Assessment (A-LCA)

 Content